elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 #### Airforce

-An airforce is crucical.
+An airforce is crucial.
 A single aircraft can devastate many land units, so an air-defence system is just as crucial.
 An airforce should be as mobile as possible and should be not be crippled with one attack.
 In other words, there should be multiple air-bases and the location of these bases need to completely classified or opaqued, but the existence of them should be stated.
 This is an equal balance between government secrets in the name of national defence.
 Some governments, like the USA, take it too far and classify even operations.
 An operation should be classified until it's over.
 Then it should be made as transparent as possible.

 #### Navy

 A Navy is useful for shipping as well as long-lasting operations.
-It's also useful to for saving the fuel of aircrafts and keeping a moving aircraft base.
+It's also useful to for saving the aircraft fuel and keeping a moving aircraft base.
 That is, instead of having fixed aircraft bases, we can have mobile bases.
 Hypothetically, aircraft carriers reduce the need of fixed airbases and thus we could save money while improving the reliability of the air-force.